NetApp/trident/docs/kubernetes/deploying.rst

   Kubernetes worker nodes
 * A Linux host with ``kubectl`` (or ``oc``, if you're using OpenShift) installed and configured to manage the Kubernetes cluster you want to use
+* If you are using Kubernetes with Docker EE 2.0, `follow their steps to enable CLI and REST access <https://docs.docker.com/ee/ucp/user-access/cli/>`_;
+  the **AUTHTOKEN** must be provided later in Trident's install and uninstall commands.

 Got all that?
 Great!
 Let's get started.